 Valley of the Giants

-The tree top walk is a series of sixty metre, lightweight steel trusses.
+The treetop walk is a series of sixty metres, lightweight steel trusses.
 It is 420m long and at the highest point, you can look a staggering 40m below you.
 It is not for the faint hearted though as when the wind blows, the walkway can sway around!